alvinscode/fitness-tracker-app/README.md

 - [ASCII Art Generator that is used in the menus.](https://patorjk.com/software/taag/)

+## Contributor's Guide

+Fork the repository on GitHub.

+Write tests that demonstrate your bug or feature.
+Ensure that they fail.

+Run the tests to confirm they all pass on your system.
+If they don’t, you’ll need to investigate why they fail.

+Make your change.

+Run the tests again, confirming that all tests pass including the ones you just added.

+Send a GitHub Pull Request to the main repository’s main branch.
+GitHub Pull Requests are the expected method of code collaboration on this project.

 ## Conclusion

 The Fitness Tracker CLI provides an easy and convenient way to track your workout sessions